 A focused mold inspection performed by an IAC2-, IRI-, and InterNACHI-credentialed inspector.
 We identify the conditions that allow mold to grow, sample what is present using Breeze ET Lite air-pump and Breeze S2 swab equipment, and ship samples to PriorityLab/InspectorLab for same-day processing.
 You receive a clearly written Certificate of Mold Analysis with sample-by-sample spore counts, an indoor-versus-outdoor comparison, and a glossary explaining each genus identified.

 Air samples are collected with the Breeze ET Lite environmental testing pump and Breeze ST Spore Trap cassettes.
 An outdoor control sample is always paired with the indoor samples for baseline comparison.
 Surface samples use Breeze S2 swabs taken directly on suspect growth.
-We document temperature, relative humidity, and surface moisture readings at each sample location so the lab and you have the full context behind every result.

 The most economical way to add mold testing is to attach it to a scheduled home inspection.
 The mold add-on covers two indoor air samples plus the outdoor control sample, performed during the inspection visit with no second trip charge.
 Standalone visits and additional samples are also available; reach out for current pricing.